 Ancient woodland on the steeper west slope, the east slope has some of the finest agricultural land anywhere in the world with evidence of Saxon ridge and furrow strips.
 Plants you may find include orchids, spurge laurel, and of course the glorious pear and apple trees of the Ridge.

-9 arched 14th century bridge, Norman church, James Wyatt designed neo-classical Sufton Manor with grounds by Humphry Repton, traditional orchards and and perhaps the Mordiford Wyvern!
+9 arched 14th century bridge, Norman church, James Wyatt designed neo-classical Sufton Manor with grounds by Humphry Repton, traditional orchards and perhaps the Mordiford Wyvern!

 Ancient woodland with myriad mosses and ferns, bluebells and bellflowers, riverside bends before rising up to Capler viewpoint for a spectacular view of the River Wye flood plain and an Iron Age hillfort.